-Hunting season and Thanksgiving are just around the corner in the U.S. Millions of home cooks will be creating fabulous dinners.
+Thanksgiving is almost here in the U.S. Millions of home cooks will be creating fabulous dinners.
 The star of the meal will likely be a plump bird with all the trimmings to complement it.

-Some people may struggle when it comes to cooking a tender bird.
+It can be a challenge to cook a tender bird.
 Here's a technique that will help: brine.
 The best way to achieve a moist and tender bird hot out of the oven is to take some careful steps in preparation.
 Any bird – turkey, pheasant, game hens, quail, grouse or chicken (to name a few) will benefit from this technique, no matter how it’s cooked.
 You can brine poultry as a whole bird or in pieces.

-You can also dry brine by using spice mixture as a rub before cooking.
-Use reserved dry mix to rub onto and under skin of bird just before cooking.
-Another tip for a moist bird is to cook it breast-side down.
+You can also dry brine poultry by using just about any spice mixture as a rub, and then leave it to marinade in your refrigerator for 3-4 hours.
+Use reserved dry mix to rub onto and under skin of the bird just before cooking.

 We wish you the very best on your feast and hope that you have a wonderful holiday.
 Be sure to remember your local food pantry this year!